hyperledger/iroha-2-docs/src/guide/appendix/keys.md

 ::: warning NB

-`iroha_client_cli` currently doesn't support unregister instructions, if you plan on creating a private blockchain, you should consider writing your own client based off of the `client` `rust` crate, or any of the provided client libraries.
+`iroha_client_cli` currently doesn't support unregister instructions, if you plan on creating a private blockchain, you should consider writing your own client based off of the `client` Rust crate, or any of the provided client libraries.

 :::